LOOSE IMPEDIMENTS: GENERAL

 Removal of Loose Impediments from Spot Where Ball to Be Placed

-Q.A player taking relief under a Rule drops his ball and it rolls more than two club-lengths.
+Q.Through the green, a player taking relief under a Rule drops his ball and it rolls more than two club-lengths.
 He re-drops under Rule 20-2c, with the same result.
-He must now place the ball as near as possible to the spot where it first struck a part of the course when re-dropped - Rule 20-2c.
+He must now place the ball as near as possible to the spot where it first struck a part of the course when re-dropped – Rule 20-2c.
 Before he places the ball, may he remove loose impediments on or around the spot on which the ball is to be placed?

 Loose Impediment Affecting Lie Moved When Ball Lifted